Cold room solutions by Ryan-Jayberg

 This vast range of clients demonstrates our versatility, so you can be confident in our abilities to implement dedicated cold storage facilities for your business.
-Be sure to view our range of cold rooms below for further information on the facilities we can provide:
+Be sure to view our range of cold storage rooms below by clicking on each type for further information on the facilities we can provide:

-Here at Ryan-Jayberg, we have witnessed first-hand the versatility of cold rooms.
-They can be used in a number of settings, whilst performing the same reliable function: keeping the products inside at the required low temperature at all times.
-We find that the pharmaceutical and retail sectors benefit from walk-in cold rooms the most, as they often need to refrigerate their essential items to ensure that they stay safe for human consumption.
+Here at Ryan-Jayberg, we often witness the versatility of cold rooms first-hand.
+The reason they are so popular is that they are suitable for a number of settings, whilst performing the same reliable function: keeping the products inside at the required low temperature at all times.
+We find that the pharmaceutical and retail sectors benefit from walk-in cold rooms the most, as they often need to refrigerate essential items to ensure they stay safe for human consumption.

-The most common materials that require a specific temperature to extend their shelf life are meat and fish, dairy products, and fruit and vegetables.
+The most common materials that require a specific temperature to extend their shelf life are meat, fish, dairy products, fruit, and vegetables.
 This is why cold rooms are often a crucial part of operations for restaurants, pubs, and hotels – plus farms and butcher shops.
 There’s a wide variety of possible applications for this kind of chilled storage, from flowers to pharmaceuticals, pathology labs to IT server rooms.
 Cold rooms can also help with brewing and distilling, or even become domestic walk-in fridges for large families.

-The increased size of a cold room means that they’re usually needed by businesses with a large supply of stock waiting to be distributed or consumed.
-Rather than lots of small fridges or freezers, a cold room is a more economical use of space, with plenty of room for organisational shelving.
-This allows workers to easily walk in and out of the cold room to obtain the products needed at any given time, helping your business to run smoothly.
+The increased square footage of a cold room means that they’re usually needed by businesses with a large supply of stock waiting to be distributed or consumed.
+Rather than lots of small fridges or freezers, a cold room is a more economical use of space, with plenty of opportunities for organisational shelving.
+This allows workers to easily walk in and out of the cold room to obtain the products they need at any given time, helping your business to run smoothly.

-If you would like to get in touch with the experts at Ryan-Jayberg to discuss the best use for your cold room, or if a cold room is necessary for your business, then be sure to contact one of our friendly team today.
-Reach out by phone on 0208 944 6288 or by filling out our online enquiry form and we will be glad to answer any questions you might have regarding our walk in cold rooms.
+If you would like to get in touch with the experts at Ryan-Jayberg to discuss the best use for your cold room, or whether a cold room is necessary for your business, then be sure to contact one of our friendly team today.
+Reach out by phone on 0208 944 6288 or by filling out our online enquiry form.
+We will be glad to answer any questions you might have regarding our walk in cold rooms.

 Though a cold room may seem like a lot of work to keep up with at first, once you create a routine for regular checks it will become second nature.
 These simple tasks will ensure that your cold room continues to run at its full potential.
 Of course, you’ll also have to clean your cold storage facilities regularly to eliminate any trip hazards and prevent the possible build-up of mould and bacteria.

-Preventative maintenance is far less costly than repairs or even replacements, so it’s best to identify problems as soon as they appear so you can fix them before they get worse.
+Preventative maintenance is far less costly than repairs or even replacements.
+It’s best to identify problems as soon as they appear, so you can fix them before they get worse.
 Here are some of the checks you can run to maintain the condition of your cold room:

 ⦿ Temperature – Has it been changed accidentally?
 Do you need to reset it to the required level?